In-Library Services and Equipment

 - Large Format Scanner (Historical Center, lower level): Good for scanning documents, photos, slides, and photo negatives.
 Must have a staff member present to use.

 Mobile Wi-Fi hotspots allow you to connect to the internet on a Wi-Fi-enabled device at home or on the go.
-Hotspots may be be checked out for 3 weeks by resident cardholders with a library card that is at least 3 months old, has no overdue materials, and has no fines.
+Hotspots may be be checked out for 21 days by resident cardholders with a library card that is at least 3 months old, has no overdue materials, and has no fines.
 The patron's driver’s license must match the library’s records.
-Hotspots checked out by child or youth cardholders must be signed for by a parent or guardian.
+Hotspots checked out by youth cardholders must be signed for by a parent or guardian.

 Hotspots may be renewed if there are no holds on the item.
 Reserve a hotspot in the library's online catalog.